 I have a pair of silly shoes–pink suede, slide-on, sneaker style, 3″ platform shoes.
 I got them for a costume party and they make me laugh.
 (I am 5 foot 8.)
 So I keep them.
 But are they my happy shoes–or just my silly shoes?
 What would it take to make them my happy shoes?

 That’s beside the point.
 The question here is how do you–and I–celebrate our wins?
 And are our loved ones in on that?

 Early in my writing career, I would treat my husband to dinner out when I finished a book manuscript–simply because I wanted to celebrate that.
 (Let’s not quibble about who’s “supposed” to buy in such circumstances.
 Reality is often less romantic than we’d prefer.)

 Going out to eat (at least if you don’t do it all the time) is a nice way to acknowledge completing a big job.
 But you’re done with the celebrating in an hour or two and the loved ones who are a thousand miles away don’t get to feel your joy.
 Happy shoes send the message all day long and over the internet if you snap a photo.

 I think I need some happy shoes.
 I think you do, too.
 Life is good–and when it’s even better for the moment because something good happened, it’s nice to mark that well.

 Please note: When I become adept at getting photos off my phone camera and into blog posts, I will include the images of these shoes as well as one of me wearing whatever my happy shoes are at that point–to celebrate the fact that I finally got that figured out.

-Mary Lloyd is a consultant and speaker and author of Supercharged Retirement: Ditch the Rocking Chair, Trash the Remote, and Do What You Love, for those who want to build their own best retirement.
-Her first novel, Widow Boy will be out in 2014.
-For more, see her website.
+Mary Lloyd is a writer and speaker and author of Supercharged Retirement: Ditch the Rocking Chair, Trash the Remote, and Do What You Love.
+For more, please see her website.